 Armenian Developer’s Rates Based on Technology

 We have gathered the average developers’ hourly rates due to the demanding technologies and compared them to the US developers’ rates.
 Also, you can see how much it would cost to hire a developer from Armenia with YouTeam.

 |Average Armenian developer’s salary, USD per hour||Average salary in the US, USD per hour||Average rates on YouTeam platform, USD per hour|

 Source: SalaryExpert, PayScale, YouTeam

 The average rates of Armenia and US developers consist of the salaries that the engineers earn.
-No additional costs that employers have to pay, like bonuses, hiring costs and expenses for the equipment/tools/software are not included.
+No additional costs that employers have to pay, like bonuses, hiring costs, and expenses for the equipment/tools/software, are not included.
 In the column of YouTeam rates, you can see the total price you will pay for an outsourced software developer.
-In this case, it is the final price and any additional expenses won’t be required.
+In this case, it is the final price, and any additional expenses won’t be required.

-If you’re looking for quality software developers and consider locations for outsourcing, Armenia should be one of the best countries to choose from.
+If you’re looking for quality software developers and considering locations for outsourcing, Armenia should be one of the best countries to choose from.
 With a great pool of software engineers and their available prices, Armenia attracts more and more tech startup founders.